 biologically diverse ecosystems, each providing its own set of values and uniqueness.
 Biodiversity is vital to a healthy ecosystem and refers to the variety of plant and animal species in a region.
-Many of these biologically diverse areas are increasingly becoming threatened due to human influenced factors like urbanization, pollution and development at an alarming rate².
-One way to protect, track and monitor areas where diversity is declining and provide an increase in conservation efforts to that area is to identify biodiversity hotspots¹.

 - the area must be home to a large about of endemic plants

 - and it must also suffer from severe habitat loss.

 More specifically, the first criteria is that the area has to be home to a minimum of 1,500 species of plants being endemic to that region .
 In other words, these 1,500 plant species can only be found in that region to qualify as a hotspot.

 Second, 70 percent or more or the original habitat must have been lost .
 If both of these criteria are met, then the area is classified as a biodiversity hotspot.

 Today, there are 35 biodiversity hotspots that have been identified around the world .
 Although they only make up less than 2.5% of land surface, a large portion of the species in these zones are only found in that particular region [1,2].

 In the Asian-Pacific, there are 14 hotspots .
 This region includes the hotspots found on land and also the locations identified on the various Pacific Ocean islands.
 These hotspots include popular islands including New Zealand and the Philippines .

 Within the Philippines, the three most threatened endemic species includes the Palawan bearcat, the Rufous hornbill and the Philippine eagle-owl .

 Much of the hotspot habitat off the coast of the Philippines includes complex reef systems that are declining due to illegal fishing methods.